H53-OOF/paper/paper.md

 The bulk of studies on cardiac toxicity utilise a DVH based analysis (Zhang et al 2000), but for the first time we demonstrate a voxel-wise dosimetric analysis.

 Blah blah blah.

+# Simulations
+DIR uncertainty was simulated by mapping contours of all patients onto the reference and evaluating the std dev of the centroid coordinates.